Rajpratik71/Mininet-wiki/FAQ.md

 In each case, pressing `q` should quit the pager.

-The API documentation is available at <http://mininet.github.com/api>.
+The API documentation is also available at <http://api.mininet.org>.

 Also see [[Mininet API Documentation]] for information on how to generate Mininet documentation yourself in .html and .pdf format.